-- Subjects with heart-rate corrected QT (QTc) interval ≥450 ms or other factors that
+- Subjects with heart-rate corrected QT (QTc) interval ≥450 msec or other factors that

 increase the risk of QT prolongation or arrhythmic events (e.g., heart failure,

-hypokalemia, family history of long QT interval syndrome).
+hypokalemia, family history of long QT interval syndrome) at screening.

-- Patients taking medications that are known to prolong the QT interval (see Section
+- Subjects taking medications that are known to prolong the QT interval unless they can

 - Subjects with known infection with human immunodeficiency virus (HIV) or active